bertreb/pimatic-INA219/README.md

 - Voltage (V)
 - Current (A)

-The attributes are updated and visible in the Gui every /<interval> milliseconds.
+The attributes are updated and visible in the Gui every \<interval\> milliseconds.
 The items you can use depend on your type of Deebot.
 The Deebot can be controlled via rules